27 Best Things To Do in Budapest

 Ruin pub in Budapest| ©Daniel Edwins

 You've probably heard the name Szimpla Bar before; it's one of Budapest's most famous ruin pubs, but it's not the only one.
 At night, the city transforms from its stately air to a more alternative and daring one.
-Several of the city's dilapidated buildings have been converted into alternative bars, with interesting décor and a special charm.
+Different dilapidated buildings in the city have been converted into alternative bars, with interesting decorations and a special charm.

 19. Explore the Shoe Monument